geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

     \lstinputlisting[language=Python]{source_code.py}

-***Challenge*** Under your table of fruit, include a figure that shows the LaTeX code used to create that table.
+***Challenge:*** Under your table of fruit, include a figure that shows the LaTeX code used to create that table.
 Include an appropriate caption, label the figure, and write some sentences that refer to in.